-In January 2012, the Company entered into an agreement with Novici Biotech, LLC ("Novici") in which iBio's President is a minority stockholder.
+In January 2012, the Company entered into an agreement with Novici in which iBio's President is a minority stockholder.
 Novici performs technology development services for iBio, including laboratory feasibility analyses of gene expression, protein purification and preparation of research samples.
-The transaction has been conducted on an arm's length basis at market terms.
-The accounts payable balance includes amounts due to Novici of approximately \$87,000 and \$200,000 at June 30, 2017 and 2016, respectively.
-Research and development expenses related to Novici were approximately \$957,000 and \$1,036,000 for the years ended June 30, 2017 and 2016, respectively.
+The accounts payable balance includes amounts due to Novici of approximately \$65,000 and \$181,000 at June 30, 2019 and 2018, respectively.
+Research and development expenses related to Novici were approximately \$954,000 and \$877,000 for 2019 and 2018, respectively.